cjohansen/replicant/README.md

 As originally introduced in [dumdom](https://github.com/cjohansen/dumdom), and described in [my talk about data-driven UIs](https://vimeo.com/861600197), Replicant allows you to register a global function for handling events and life-cycles.
-This way your hiccup can be all serializable data, setting you up for the best possible rendering performance.
+This way your hiccup can be free of opaque functions, setting you up for good rendering performance and fully serializable UI data.

 ```clj
 [:h1 {:on {:click [:whatever]}}